St. John Cantius Church (Chicago)

-Saint John Cantius Church (Kościół Świętego Jana Kantego) is a Latin Catholic church of the Archdiocese of Chicago.
+Saint John Cantius Church (Kościół Świętego Jana Kantego) is a Latin Catholic parish of the Archdiocese of Chicago.
 It is operated by the Canons Regular of St. John Cantius.

 In addition to St. Mary of the Angels, St. Hedwig's and St. Wenceslaus, it is one of the many Polish churches that overlook the nearby Kennedy Expressway.

 The interior has been retained and restored and is reminiscent of the art and architecture of 18th century Kraków.
 In 2013, the parish completed a significant restoration.
 The 130 ft tower is readily seen from the Kennedy Expressway and is a landmark in Chicago's West Town neighborhood, located at 825 North Carpenter Street.

 History

-The arrival and settlement of Polish immigrants in the area, known as “Expatriate Poland” (Wygnana Polska), necessitated the foundation of a new parish which would become Saint John Cantius Church.
+The arrival and settlement of Polish immigrants in the area, known as "Expatriate Poland" (Wygnana Polska), necessitated the foundation of a new parish which would become Saint John Cantius Church.
 In 1892, these immigrants petitioned the pastor of St. Stanislaus Kostka, the first Polish church in the Archdiocese, for a new church.
 Fr.
 Vincent Barzyński of the Congregation of the Resurrection, saw the validity of this request and immediately purchased several lots at Fry and Carpenter Streets for the sum of $75,000.

 A 1909 postcard showing St. John Cantius Church, Rectory, and School.

 Designed by Adolphus Druiding, St. John Cantius Church took five years to build.
 Work began in the spring of 1893 with the cornerstone laid and blessed in July of that year.
 By December, only the finished basement church was completed.
 The new parish community held its first Mass in the basement on Christmas Eve.

 When the exterior was complete, Archbishop Patrick Feehan performed the blessing and dedication ceremonies on December 11, 1898.

 In 1918 there were about 23,000 parishioners and 2,500 children in the school.
 The building of the Kennedy Expressway cut through the neighborhood and began a period of decline for the parish as many residents relocated and the parish school closed.